xbz0n/VBS-Macro-XOR-Generator/README.md

-# VBS-Macro-XOR-Generator
+# VBS-Macro-XOR-Generator "VBS_X0rG3n"

-The `VBS-Macro-XOR-Generator` is a Python script designed to automate the process of XOR+Ceasar macros encrypted shellcode.
+The `VBS_X0rG3n` is a Python script designed to automate the process of XOR+Ceasar macros encrypted shellcode.
 It uses C# based shellcode encoder that performs two types of encoding on the input shellcode.
 This tool can be used to modify shellcode in preparation for use in penetration testing scenarios, such as those encountered in the Offensive Security Experienced Penetration Tester (OSEP) exam and its associated challenges.

 ## Short Description